Fairhaven officials ask kayakers to mark kayaks

 “We can contact the owner, see if anybody had permission to be using the boat or if we can't find the owner then we can assume that we need to initiate a search,” said Oliveira.

-Oliveira tells ABC6 if you aren't able to pick up one of those decals, use a sharpie to write your contact information directly on your kayak.
+Oliveira tells ABC6 if you are not able to pick up one of those decals, use a sharpie to write your contact information directly on your kayak.
 The same goes for paddle boards and small boats.